Skip to content

 Shamanism, Druidism, Wicca (which has many traditions of its own, including Alexandrian, Gardnerian, Dianic, and Correllian), Goddess Spirituality, Odinism, and Eclectic Paganism are just a few of the various belief systems that fall under the umbrella of Paganism.

 In terms of how people express and interact with their spirituality, each of these branches of paganism has its own distinctive beliefs and “language.”
-However, they are united by a common set of essential principles.
+However, they are united by a standard set of essential principles.

 Pagan Witches in the US